tldr-pages/tldr/pages/common/kube-fzf.md

 # kube-fzf

-> Shell commands for command line fuzzy searching of Kubernetes Pods.
+> Shell commands for command-line fuzzy searching of Kubernetes Pods.
 > See also `kubectl` for related commands.
 > More information: <https://github.com/thecasualcoder/kube-fzf>.